International Business Taxation

 The US has tax treaties with more than 50 countries.
 US treaties are generally based on the United States Model Income Tax Convention, written in 1996 and last modified in 2006.
 Most treaties involving the US are a modification of this model treaty, with differences among the treaties depending on the specific country.

-One basic tenet of the model treaty is that the foreign country will not tax a US business if it does not have a permanent establishment in the foreign country, meaning a branch or other place of business located in the foreign country — what is generally referred to as a physical nexus.
+One basic tenet of the model treaty is that the foreign country will not tax a US business if it does not have a permanent establishment in the foreign country, meaning a branch or other place of business located in the foreign country — called a physical nexus.
 However, sites for storage, delivery, display, or purchase of merchandise; for advertisements; or for the collection of information or scientific research do not qualify as a physical nexus.

 6/21/2018 - Supreme Court Rules that Physical Nexus is no Longer Necessary for Sales Tax Collection